Accidents from Heavy Lifting at Work — Claim Compensation for Manual Handling Injuries

 In both instances it is important to make your employer aware.
 They either need to record the incident in the Accident Book in the event of an injury or be made aware of a developing muscle disorder in order to stop it getting worse.

-It might be worth getting statements from fellow colleagues about the events leading to the injury, or of the workplace culture if there is a sense of productivity-before-people.
+It might be worth getting statements from colleagues about the events leading to the injury, or of the workplace culture if there is a sense of productivity-before-people.

 If you feel that your employer hasn’t done enough, or negligent practices have caused you injury, pain or suffering, speak to our team today to evaluate your case for free.